Uber, DoorDash lose bid to block NYC minimum wage for delivery workers

 The law will require companies to pay delivery workers US$17.96 an hour, which will rise to nearly US$20 in April 2025.
 Companies can decide whether to pay workers hourly or per delivery, which would be based on the hours workers log into the app.

-Uber, DoorDash, Grubhub Inc and a smaller food delivery service, Relay Delivery Inc, claim the law will force them to shrink service areas to absorb the new labor costs, ultimately hitting customers and restaurants.
+Uber, DoorDash, Grubhub and a smaller food delivery service, Relay Delivery, claim the law will force them to shrink service areas to absorb the new labor costs, ultimately hitting customers and restaurants.

 Moyne blocked the city from enforcing the law against Relay pending the outcome of the case.
 The judge said that unlike the other companies, Relay cannot immediately raise the fees it charges to restaurants and needs time to renegotiate its contracts.